EBZebra/docs/edge/source/guide/setup.md

 ### Mac OS X Installation
 1. **[Download the Enterprise Browser disk image](https://atgsupportcentral.motorolasolutions.com/ewa/pub/getFile.do?fileName=ssi/emb/downloads/EnterpriseBrowser_v1.2.9.0.msi)** (.dmg) file.
 2. **Double-click the .dmg file to open it**.
 A window will open like the image below.
-3. **Drag the Enterprise Browser icon into the Applications folder** indicated by the arrow to copy the files.
+3. **Drag and drop the Enterprise Browser icon onto the Applications folder** (in the direction of the arrow).

 ![img](images/getting-started/setup/setup-dmg-install.png)